José Ramón Amieva

 José Ramón Amieva Gálvez (born 30 August 1972) is a Mexican lawyer and politician affiliated with the National Regeneration Movement and municipal president of Mixquiahuala de Juárez, Hidalgo (2020-2023).
 He previously served as the interim mayor of Mexico City in 2018.
+He was elected president of the Federal Court of Administrative Justice for a three-year term beginning in 2026.